marcinzygan/React-shopping-list/README.md

 👋 Hi, I’m @marcinzygan

-# This is React Practice Project "React Task Organizer"
+# This is React Practice Project "React Shopping List"

 - This Project was done as a practice project for React
 - Made with React